Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 But Bach has already demonstrated that when a cantata begins with the words of the Lord spoken in the first person, a bass aria is a most effective means of delivery.
 Three works from the second cycle begin this way, two (or possibly all three of them) with libretti by Mariane von Ziegler (Cs 85, 108 and 87: see vol 2 chapter 44).
 These were all compositions of the highest musical quality, suffering no loss from the lack of a grand opening choral gesture.

 That of C 88 is the longest of the bass arias which open Bach’s cantatas and it is conceived in two contrasting parts.
 The first gives us the Lord’s decree----see, I will send out many fishermen to catch them!
 The second is much more vigorous and delivers the second decree----I will send out many hunters who will capture them on mountains and in the valleys.
 In a sense they might be seen as two separate movements although the tonal scheme suggests otherwise.
-Section A begins and ends in D major where section B begins: but it ends in G. There is no tonal conjoining with the subsequent movements (as in the first three movements of C16, chapter 10) so the obvious conclusion is that Bach conceived this as a huge da capo movement in which section A was to be repeated in full after section B. There is no such direction in the score but the tonal plan suggests strongly that this was the intention.
+Section A (bars 1-101) begins and ends in D major, in which section B also begins: but it ends in G. There is no tonal conjoining with the subsequent movements (as in the first three movements of C16, chapter 10) so the obvious conclusion is that Bach conceived this as a huge da capo movement in which section A was to be repeated in full after section B. There is no such direction in the score but the tonal plan suggests strongly that this was the intention.

 Section A, in dealing with the fishermen, represents the movement of waves and water in two different ways.
 The first four bars have a gentle flowing quaver rhythm which, while persisting in the continuo line, finds the upper strings (oboes doubling) taking up an equally flowing but faster semi-quaver motion (from bar 5).